A few weeks ago, my parents were in town and we went to Shuei-Do, a shop in San Jose Japantown that sells mochi and manju.

 Mochi is a rice cake made with sweet rice that’s been pounded into this sticky, slightly chewy texture.
 It can be a plain dumpling (my grandma adds it to soup for New Year’s) or it can be filled with a variety of things like sweet red bean paste (azuki or adzuki), sweet white bean paste, and even peanut butter or fresh strawberries.

-Even though we’ve only ever made mochi for New Year’s, there are some families who make sweet mochi throughout the year just like Shuei-Do and other mochi shops.
+Even though my grandma usually only ever made mochi in late December, there are some families who make sweet mochi (for snacks or desserts) throughout the year just like Shuei-Do and other mochi shops.
 So in a scene in A Dangerous Stage where Tessa is visiting Mrs. Akaogi, I have her making mochi.

 Mrs. Akaogi is making mochi filled with sweet red bean paste, or azuki beans.
 (It’s also spelled adzuki beans but I’ve only ever seen it spelled azuki in Hawaii, which is an interesting cultural note that has no doubt added infinite value to your life. ;) So Mrs. Akaogi’s mochi balls would probably look similar to the one in the top left in the picture.
 That mochi actually has white bean paste rather than red bean paste--a mochi filled with red bean paste would look a little darker.